What is the best way to donate — bank versus credit card?

-It's simple: donating by bank account is by far the least expensive method of payment in terms of fees to payment processors.
+It's simple: donating by ACH/bank account is by far the least expensive payment method.
 This means that your nonprofit gets more from your donation, putting more of your contribution to work to fulfill its mission.

-Stripe, our payment processor, takes 0.8% of each bank account transaction, capped at $5, no matter how large the donation.
-This compares to credit cards, where fees can vary between 2.2% + .30c to 3.5% of the total transaction and are never capped.
+Stripe, our payment processor, takes 0.8% of each ACH/bank transaction, capped at $5 no matter how large the donation.
+This contrasts with credit cards, which trigger fees between 2.2% and 3.5% of the total transaction and are never capped.

 What's an example?

-If you make the same donation via credit card, your nonprofit will receive between $977 - $965 of your contribution, depending on the type of credit card you choose.
-That means that $22 to $35 of your donation will be redirected to the credit card company and not your nonprofit.
+If you make the same donation via credit card, the nonprofit will receive between $965 and $977 of your payment, depending on the type of credit card.
+That means that $22 to $35 of your donation will be redirected to Stripe and not the nonprofit.

 Why do we suggest it?

-We believe that nonprofits shouldn't have to sacrifice their means to fulfill their mission.
-That's why we've placed "Bank Account" as the primary suggested payment method across our platform.
+We believe that a nonprofit shouldn't have to sacrifice its means to satisfy its mission.
+That's why we've placed "Bank Account" as the primary suggested payment method on this form.

 How does it work?

-We've made payment via bank account incredibly easy, by partnering with secure third-party bank authorization platform Plaid.
+We've made paying via ACH/bank very easy, by partnering with secure third-party bank authorization platform Plaid.

-Using Plaid means you don't need to remember your account and routing number, and you don't have to wait several days for small micro-deposits to hit your account to verify.
+Using Plaid means you don't need to remember your account and routing number, and you don't have to wait several days for verifying micro-deposits to hit your account.
 Plaid partners with thousands of US-based banks and uses your online banking credentials to instantly access your account to make donations.
-Plaid is Stripe's preferred bank auth provider.
+Plaid partners with Stripe as a bank authorization provider.
 Both are PCI Level 1 Compliant.

 What do you mean by "Bank Accounts"?